-If you’re planning DIY home renovations, it is important to first know whether asbestos may be present and it’s always a good idea to have your property tested for asbestos first.
+If you’re planning DIY home renovations, it is important to first know whether asbestos may be present.
 Many people are unaware of the full range of materials that contain asbestos found in and around Australian homes.
 Asbestos was added to over 3,000 different products, including those used in areas commonly renovated by homeowners like bathrooms, kitchens and under vinyl floors and in carpet underlay.

 Inhaling asbestos can be dangerous, increasing your risks of developing serious health conditions such as mesothelioma, lung cancer and asbestosis.
 To protect yourself and your family from accidentally getting exposed to asbestos, you should identify asbestos and asbestos-containing materials around your home before the remodelling or renovation process.